-To help you better prepare for your trip, let me share with you my 25 top tips based on my three backpacking trips in Southeast Asia.
+To help you better prepare for your trip, let me share with you 25 top tips after having spent more than a year combined backpacking Southeast Asia.

-1. Pack light (seriously)
+1. Pack light (seriously!)

 Just pack one week’s worth of clothes plus your travel essentials.
-If you need some help, I have a guide on how to pack light.
-Consider taking just a carry-on bag; check out my video showing just how much fits in a 40L backpack.
+If you need some tips, I have a guide on how to pack light.
+Consider taking just a carry-on bag of around 40 liters in size; most of Southeast Asia is quite hot and sunny so you really have a lot fewer clothes to pack than for some winter destination.
 Don’t pack any pillows, sleeping bags, or mosquito nets.
 You don’t need them.

 2. Do bring some warm clothes

 While you may be going to the tropics, it can get cold in Southeast Asia sometimes.